Notable People

 The Nobel committee's summary remains the clearest short statement of the achievement.
 Schekman studied yeast cells with transport defects and showed that the defects were genetic.
 In doing so, he helped identify how vesicle traffic works, how cells package molecules, move them internally, and send signals outward.

 That work matters far beyond a lab puzzle.
-Without properly regulated transport, cells fail to deliver crucial materials where they need to go.
+Without properly regulated transport, cells fail to deliver needed materials where they need to go.
 The result is disease, malfunction, and a distorted understanding of how biological systems hold together.

 Schekman's gift was turning that complexity into legible machinery.